adamcooper/sentry_guard_bug/README.md

 ```
 rails db:migrate
 rails test # this executes successfully
-bundle exec guard # this executes the test successful
+bundle exec guard # this shows the error
 ```